 - Edit.
 Edit.
 Edit.

 - Enjoy.
 This is your life.
 Don’t waste a moment.

 Remember, writing is as much about fellowship as being a hermit.
 Creativity blossoms when you include others in your life and process.

 I’m a total failure when it comes to headlines and titles.
 I keep working at it, but if I ever find the one resource (or person) that puts the perfect candles on my writing baked goods, I’d celebrate for months.
 (FYI – I rewrote that sentence three times to create active voice.
 It probably needs a fourth look, but sometimes you just move on.)

 Do you have a question or want to share a favorite tip?
-Please comment on this post or send me an email using the CONTACT tab at the top.
+Please comment on this post or send me an email at HERE.

 Related post: Two Surprising Elements of Author Success